nclarius/pyPL/README.md

 **This tool is not equipped with an interactive user interface; input has to be specified in the source code.**
 A number of examples are already set up; this is the stuff you see when running the program.
 To specify your own input:
-- Structures and formulas to compute denotations for are defined in the function `compute_denot` in `main.py`.
+- Structures and formulas to compute denotations for are defined in the function `compute_denot` in `denotation.py`.
   Formulas, unfortunately, have to be entered in prefix notation.
   Follow the existing examples and the documentations of the classes and methods to get an idea.
 - You can select which structures to include in the output by editing the variable `active` (near top of source code).
 - You can select whether or not to print out intermediate steps by editing the variable `verbose` (same place).

-After specifying your input in the source code, execute `main.py` in a terminal to view the output.
+After specifying your input in the source code, execute `denotation.py` in a terminal to view the output.

 ### If you would like to understand what's going on under the hood
-- `main.py` is the main module in which input is specified and from which the computations are run.
+- `denotation.py` is the main module in which input is specified and from which the computations are run.
   `expr.py` defines the language and semantics, and `structure.py` the form of structures, of the logics.
   `tableau.py` computes tableau proofs and extracts models from them.
+  `parser.py` is a formula parser.
 - The interesting part for you are the `denot` (denotation) methods in each of the expression classes in `expr.py`.
   Compare how the formal definitions can be translated into code almost 1:1, and try to follow why the implementation works the way it does, especially the loop logic for the quantifiers